 - Isotonic strengthening in standing, sidelying and prone.
-Max of 1-3 lbs for isolated cuff exercises. - Theraband-all planes - Closed chain strengthening (progressive push-ups) - All UE/LE aerobic machines and running on good surfaces - Stretching no limits all planes - Stretching all planes and frequently - Weight machine and free weights can be progressed when adequate RC strength and function - Bench press (hands in closer except wider for posterior capsular repair)
+Max of 1-3 lbs for isolated cuff exercises. - Theraband-all planes - Closed chain strengthening (progressive push-ups) - All UE/LE aerobic machines and running on good surfaces - Stretching no limits all planes - Stretching no limits all planes if limited - Weight machine and free weights can be progressed when adequate RC strength and function - Bench press (hands in closer except wider for posterior capsular repair)